How to reduce corporation tax in the UK

 Optimise your company structure

-Optimising your company’s structure can lead to significant tax savings.
+Optimising your company’s structure can lead to significant tax savings, although this is a complex area and requires specialist advice.

 For instance, splitting your business into smaller subsidiaries could allow you to take advantage of lower tax brackets for smaller companies, ultimately reducing your overall tax burden.